 If your portal or payments solution allows texting and/or email campaigns, this can provide another avenue onto the resident’s phone.
 As consumers, we all need and appreciate friendly reminders to pay our bills.
 Sending a message to all residents at the same time is a good place to start.
 Most applications allow for targeted emails based on the resident’s payment behavior.
 If you have a group of check payers, select a specific message for this group of residents.
 If you’re able to select only your one-time payers, it’s good to target them with a reminder to set up recurring payments.

-One of the best ways to get residents to pay online is to give them multiple payment options.
+The best way to collect rent from tenants is to give them multiple payment options.
 We know that the majority of renters are going to pay with an eCheck, but some residents might prefer to pay with a debit card or credit card.
 While credit cards are more expensive to process, some residents are willing to incur and pay a convenience fee if they feel they’re able to arbitrage reward points and/or the fee is less than the late fee.
 Also, your underbanked and non-banked can benefit from electronic payments by using an integrated relationship with MoneyGram.
 This might surprise most owners and operators, but your underbanked and non-banked do have smartphones.
 This means they can use their smartphone to access a payment coupon when they go to pay at one of the 40K MoneyGram locations.

 If the COVID-19 pandemic has shown us one thing, it’s that the ability to pay rent online is no longer an amenity; it’s a necessity.
 Collecting rent online can better position your properties in the eyes of prospects and residents, and it can improve efficiency throughout the organization.
 Still have questions regarding online payments?
 See how one of MRI Software’s clients simplified their payments process with an online solution.